 Drained Memories relates to the simple idea of coming back to a place that is somehow different compared to how you once remembered it.
 The lone figure standing in the foreground of the photograph looks upon the scene of the drained lake, trying to recall the memories of previous summers in the water.
 Anyone that has returned to a place they once lived in or visited and built up memories there can relate to this idea of returning and comparing the past and the present.
 “In a way, being from Sweden originally but living in Prague, I sometimes think about that when I come back to places from my childhood in Sweden.
 I think living abroad makes me generally more nostalgic and thinking about the past in a more glorified way.
 When you don’t live in your home country and come home once in a while, it brings back memories.
 I guess I reflected that in my piece in my own way, somehow,” explains Erik.

 Erik is loyal to his H6D-50c and although his newest piece portrayed a different style, he still used his same Hasselblad camera.
 Erik first fell in love with the Hasselblad quality a few years ago while doing retouching work for a few photographers who were using Hasselblad cameras.
-While editing the Hasselblad files they sent to him, he realized these photos were something completely different regarding their crispness and the way it reproduced colors.
+While editing the Hasselblad files they sent to him, he realized these photos were something completely different regarding their crispness and the way it reproduced colours.
 After that, he made it his long-term goal to get his own Hasselblad camera.

 When it comes to using his Hasselblad H6D-50c, it’s not just about the resolution.
-“It’s also about the colors and the feel of the image that I really like with the Hasselblad cameras.
+“It’s also about the colours and the feel of the image that I really like with the Hasselblad cameras.
 Compared to shooting with other cameras, I feel like it has a bit of a different feel to the images,” says Erik.
 Heavily working with postproduction platforms, it’s critical for Erik and his work that he captures everything perfectly from the start.
 “The final image I create will not get better than the material I start with, so the camera is definitely the most important tool in the process.”